dvanpelt-hub/pocket-stocks-server-api/README.md

 The utility of these are:

--To retrieve all stock positions: GET = /api/stocks/home -To post a new stock position: POST = /api/stocks/home -To retrieve a specific stock position: GET /api/stocks/:id (replace ':id' with the id relative to the desired stock position).
+- To retrieve all stock positions: GET = /api/stocks/home

+- To post a new stock position: POST = /api/stocks/home

+- To retrieve a specific stock position: GET /api/stocks/:id (replace ':id' with the id relative to the desired stock position).

--To delete a stock position: DELETE = /api/stocks/:id (replace ':id' with the id relative to the desired stock position).
+- To delete a stock position: DELETE = /api/stocks/:id (replace ':id' with the id relative to the desired stock position).